ROSE ANN FINKEL

 Charles Finkel was a wine merchant who had recently moved to Houston when they met.
-They were married in December of 1968 and it was under his tutelage that she learned about the pleasures of wine, beer, spirits, and the art of the table.
-They traveled widely in France, Germany, Belgium, Austria, Italy, England, Scotland, and the United States, where they collaborated with vintners, brewers, distillers and specialty food makers to help design and market their products.
+They were married in December of 1968 and traveled widely in France, Germany, Belgium, Austria, Italy, England, Scotland, and the United States, where they collaborated with vintners, brewers, distillers and specialty food makers to help design and market their products.
 Their travels took them to Asia and Africa, as well; in each locale, they had the opportunity to experience classic restaurants, hotels, pubs, and other dining establishments—the equivalent of earning a doctorate in cuisine.

 In 1978 the Finkel’s avocation, the love of beer, became their vocation with the founding of Merchant du Vin.
 The company was the first to introduce craft beer from family-owned, European, and American breweries throughout the United States.
 With Merchant du Vin they pioneered craft beer from each of the classic brewing styles in America and throughout the world.
 They were the first to introduce the beers of Belgium to the U.S. and the first to offer craft beer from England and Germany.
 Rose Ann served as the Chief Operating Officer, working with customers to help them market their products.
 She produced the first ‘beer menus’ and ‘drink lists’ used in beer marketing, creating an educational tool for restaurants to train their staff and teach their customers about the new craft beer tastes.
-Donning her creative hat, she was responsible for naming some iconic brands like Celebrator, a double bock from the Ayinger Brewery in Bavaria, and Winter Welcome, a holiday beer brewed by the Samuel Smith Brewery in Yorkshire.
-When it comes to label design, she “gets to choose colors.”
+Donning her creative hat, she was responsible for naming some iconic brands like Celebrator, a double bock from the Ayinger Brewery in Bavaria, and Winter Welcome, a holiday beer brewed by the Samuel Smith Brewery in Yorkshire, as well as working on design for Pike Brewing.

 In 1989 Rose Ann and Charles decided to further immerse themselves in beer by founding The Pike Place Brewery in Seattle’s historic Pike Place Market—a local treasure devoted to food.
 At the same time they acquired Liberty Malt Supply, a retailer, that had been offering ingredients, equipment, and advice to home brewers and wine makers throughout the Northwest since 1921.
 The brewery grew quickly, receiving recognition and acclaim from local beer drinkers and international beer experts alike.
 A full color photo of Pike Pale Ale and Pike XXXXX Extra Stout appeared in “Beer, A Connoisseurs Guide to the World’s Best Beers,” the year that they opened.
 In 1996, Pike moved a half block uphill to its current location between Post Alley and 1st Avenue and Pike and Union.
 With the move, they simplified the name to The Pike Brewery.
 The location, on the side of the hill, takes advantage of gravity flow, something that they learned from the European breweries that they once represented.
 In addition to significantly increasing Pike’s brewing capacity, they opened the now-famous Pike Pub and Pike Microbrewery Museum.
 In January 1997, both the importing company and the brewery were sold, but eight years later in May 2006, they missed their ‘baby’ and thus re-acquired Pike Brewery and Pike Pub.